Ezreal/Draven Deck Guide & Matchups

 - Be very aware of their protection spells (2 mana: Guiding Touch, Pale Cascade, Sunblessed Vigor; 4 mana: Astral Protection, Bastion) and play around them with your removal.

-- Noxian Guillotine/Scorched Earth are very hard for them to counter.
-If they have some mana up, try to cast them with a Mystic Shot (or another fast damage spell) as a backup so they can’t make your spell fizzle with Bastion or just by healing their unit.
+- Scorched Earth is very hard for them to counter.
+If they have some mana up, try to cast it with a Mystic Shot (or another fast damage spell) as a backup so they can’t make your spell fizzle with Bastion or just by healing their unit.

 - Attack with your big units and force them to make blocks.
 After that, you can finish their units with cards like Flock a lot easier.
 Trading units is also to your advantage – when their units die, their protection spells become useless.